-The CQA Engineer will monitor, verify, and document that the subgrade surface on which the geomembrane will be placed (e.g., top of clay liner surface) is constructed in accordance with the Construction Documents and that CQA activities are performed as described below.
+The CQA Engineer will monitor, verify, and document that the subgrade surface on which the geomembrane will be placed (e.g., top of clay liner surface) is constructed in accordance with this CQA Plan and that CQA activities are performed as described below.

 The geomembrane will not be placed on surfaces which are softened due to high water content or cracked due to desiccation.
 The CQA Engineer and the Installer will jointly verify that the surface on which the geomembrane will be installed is acceptable.
-The Contractor will comply with the subgrade preparation and acceptance requirements identified in the Construction Documents.
+The Contractor will comply with the subgrade preparation and acceptance requirements identified in this CQA Plan.
 The CQA Engineer will verify that subgrade acceptance certificates are prepared and signed by the Contractor and their Installer (and such forms also require signatures by the CQA Engineer and Purchaser to indicate the parties' concurrence that the surface is ready for deployment of geomembrane).
-Additionally, the surface will contain no ruts or loose stones larger than the maximum rut depth and loose stone size specified in the Construction Documents for geomembrane subgrade surfaces.
-The CQA Engineer will notify the Contractor of any observed change in the supporting soil condition that may require repair work and verify that compacted soil repair work is completed in accordance with the requirements of the Construction Documents.
+Additionally, the surface will contain no ruts or loose stones larger than the maximum rut depth and loose stone size specified in this CQA Plan for geomembrane subgrade surfaces.
+The CQA Engineer will notify the Contractor of any observed change in the supporting soil condition that may require repair work and verify that compacted soil repair work is completed in accordance with the requirements of this CQA Plan.